kirilenkobm/DirExplorer/Plans.md

 # Mandatory TODO List

+* Status bar with data like how many items in the directory, total size, etc
 * Settings - apply after close immediately
-* ~~Fix bug where I cannot leave a directory where not all thumbnails are generated~~
-* Semaphore for text generation too?
 * Fix bug with back and forward for archives
-* ~~Fix directory get content and system listener~~
-* ~~Handle symlinks - depending on destination, pick appropriate handle function~~
-* ~~Decomposition for mouse Click functions~~
 * Entity select on one click, open on two
 * Fix and order view updates
+* Table view: sorting
 * Unit tests
 * Stress tests ???
+* BUG: sometimes just does not update dir content view, updating State and AddressBar
 * Get rid of magic numbers and strings
+* README and documentation
+* ~~Semaphore for text generation too~~
+* ~~Fix bug where I cannot leave a directory where not all thumbnails are generated~~
+* ~~Fix directory get content and system listener~~
+* ~~Handle symlinks - depending on destination, pick appropriate handle function~~
+* ~~Decomposition for mouse Click functions~~
 * ~~ZIP files bug: only DEFLATED entries can have EXT descriptor~~

 # Prefer to do